Umi-L/dusk-example-project/README.md

 Finally just run `make` and you should get a .gba file sitting in your project folder.

+All my debug logs expect you to be running mGBA.

+On linux my run command is `mgba-qt dusk-example-project.gba` though on windows I think it may differ.

+The debug output is sent to the console when running using the command above and the "logs" section of mGBA.

 If there are any issues you can conact me on Discord which should be in my profile.